Sreekanth-B/My_Works/README.md

 # Created BY Sreekanth_B

-All the contents placed in this git repository are cmpletly open source and self learning and practiced samples
+All the contents placed in this git repository are completly open source and self learning and practiced samples

 # Data_Engineering_Works
  This Repository consists of the works that are related to data engineering includes Hadoop, Spark, Scala, Pyspark technologies